-A ~60-m-thick Coniacian-Albian succession of laminated black shales and laminated limestones, including OAE 2, was recovered in all three holes at Site 1258.
-Average recovery of this interval was 77%, and correlation between the holes and the high quality FMS logs will allow for a continuous reconstruction of the interval.
+A ~60-60-m-thick Conjugation to Conjugation Albian succession of laminated black shales and laminated limestones, including OAE-OAE 2, was recovered in all three holes at Site 1258.
+Average recovery of this interval was $77\frac{2}{5}$, and correlation between the holes and the high quality FMS logs will allow for a continuous reconstruction of the interval.
 The transition between Campanian chalks and the underlying black shales is represented by a hiatus covering the entire Santonian.
 Coniacian organic-rich sediments are slumped or missing.
-OAE 2 is represented by an interval of distinctly laminated black shales with TOC values up to 28 wt%.
-The main lithology consists of dark olive-gray to black finely laminated calcareous claystone with organic matter (black shale) and clayey chalk and limestone with organic matter.
-The unit shows well-developed submillimeter-scale laminations and has a strong petroliferous odor.
+OAE-OAE 2 is represented by an interval of distinctly laminated black shales with TOC values up to 28 wt%.
+The main lithology consists of dark olive-olive-gray to black finely laminated calcareous claystone with organic matter (black shale) and clayey chalk and limestone with organic matter.
+The unit shows well-developed, subwell-developed submillimeter-mm-scale laminations and has a strong petroliferous odor.
 Rhythmic color variations between dark olive gray to black are visible on a decimeter scale.
-Carbonate contents vary between 5 and

-95 wt%, and the constituents include nannofossils (concentrated in fecal pellets), foraminifers, and shell fragments.
-TOC values range from ~5 to 28 wt% in the black shales.
+Carbonate contents vary between 5 and 95%-95 wt%, and the constituents include nannofossils (concentrated in fecal pellets), foraminifers, foraminifers and shell fragments.
+TOC values range from $\sim \frac{5-285}{5}$ to 28 wt% in the black shales.
 Rock-Eval analyses indicate Type II kerogen, which is consistent with a marine origin of the organic matter.
 Fish scales, bone fragments, and amorphous to cryptocrystalline phosphatic nodules are common.
-The black shales facies continue until the upper middle Albian, including the middle Cenomanian Event, and the lowermost black shales are dated as late middle Albian (Biticinella breggiensis planktonic foraminiferal zone).
-Storm deposits with oyster and other pelecypod fragments are present, especially toward the base of the black shale interval.
+The black shales facies continue until the upper middle Albian, including the Middle-middle Cenomanian Event, and the lowermost black shales are dated as late middle Albian (B.-Biticinella breggiensis planktonic foraminiferal zone).
+Storm deposits with oyster and other pelecypod fragments are present, especially towards toward the base of the black shale interval.
 Occasional layers of diagenetic calcite with a distinct bluish tint are noted.
 Microscope analysis reveals that the morphology of the calcite growth resembles that of authigenic methane carbonate cements and may derive from the high methane content in the black shales.
-To date, no upper Albian DAE 1d.
+To date, no upper Albian biostratigraphic markers have been identified that would enable a stratigraphic definition of the uppermost Albian OAE-OAE 1d.

 Active microbial organic matter diagenesis is focused within the organic-rich black shales of Unit IV, similar to Site 1257.
 Pore water sulfate decreases linearly throughout the overlying units to the top of the black shales at ~390 mbsf.
 Correspondingly, ammonium, which is produced by organic matter degradation, increases linearly through the same interval.
-In contrast, alkalinity, a byproduct of sulfate reduction, does not increase linearly with depth but varies with multiple maxima and minima.
+In contrast, alkalinity, a byproduct of sulfate reduction, does not increase linearly with depth, depth but varies with multiple maxima and minima.
 The correspondence between alkalinity and calcium profiles and intervals of increased lithification suggests alkalinity and calcium variability is controlled by carbonate diagenesis.
-As expected, where pore water sulfate approaches zero (approximately the top of the black shales), methane contents increase sharply to high values (~3000-60,000 ppmv).
-Interstitial gas volumes and methane/ethane ratios are higher at Site 1258 than at Site 1257, probably reflecting the higher TOC contents of Units IV and V at Site 1258.
+As expected, where pore_pore_water sulfate approaches zero (-approximately the top of the black shales), methane contents increase sharply to high values (~3000_60,000 ppmv).
+Interstitial gas volumes and methane:/ethane ratios are higher at Site 1258 than at Site 1257, likely-probably reflecting the higher TOC contents of Units IV and V at Site 1258.
 Unlike Site 1257, however, Site 1258 pore waters are not characterized by the presence of brine.
 Salinity and chlorinity decrease with depth beginning at ~300 mbsf, then sharply decrease within the clayey chalks of Unit V. The minimum chloride value at the base of the hole is 465 mM, a 17% decrease from seawater chlorinity.
-At present, the origin of the low-salinity fluids is undetermined.
+At present_present, the origin of the low_low_salinity fluids is undetermined.